The page has been translated by Gen AI.

 Notification and Response Automation

-When a metric that fails to meet the availability target occurs or a failure occurs, a notification is sent to the administrator, and actions that can automatically respond are preconfigured.
+When a metric fails to meet the availability target or a failure occurs, send a notification to the administrator and preconfigure automatic response actions.

-If a metric is detected to not meet the availability target, it promptly notifies of a failure situation and enables recovery.
+If the metric is detected as not meeting the availability target, promptly notify of the failure condition and enable recovery actions.

 Design Principles

-1. If the indicator reaches the threshold, set an Event to automatically send a notification.
+1. When the metric reaches the threshold, set an Event to automatically send a notification.

-2. Prepare the necessary actions for each Event in advance, and perform the actions immediately upon receiving the notification.
+2. Prepare the necessary actions for each Event in advance, and execute the actions immediately upon receiving the notification.

-3. Configure response measures that can be implemented automatically so that the necessary response is carried out.
+3. Configure response actions that can be implemented automatically to ensure the necessary response is carried out.

-The risk level of Event can be divided into three types.
+The risk level of an Event can be divided into three categories.

 Generally, this level is set for very dangerous situations.

-Generally, if it causes a problem in the system and requires a solution, set it to this level.
+Generally, when a situation causes a problem in the system that requires resolution, set it to this level.

-It also includes simple notification-level information, and generally when a situation requires verification, it is set to this level.
+It also includes simple notification-level information, and is set to this level when a situation generally requires reference or verification.